-You can bring up to two guests at no charge in with you to these lounges, though you’ll be charged a fee for any more than that.
+You can bring up to two guests at no charge in with you to many of these lounges, though you’ll be charged a fee for any more than that.
 Most lounges will require you to show your Platinum Card, a boarding pass for same-day travel, and your ID.

 Complimentary airport lounge access is a great benefit for frequent travelers.
 Although several cards offer a benefit like this, like the Chase Sapphire Reserve and Mastercard Black Card, the Business Platinum has one of the best offers because it includes such a wide variety of lounges.

 Global Entry ($100) and TSA Pre✓ ($85) are programs that provide expedited screening at airports.
 Amex will refund the application fee for one of these programs.
 You’ll get up to $100 in statement credits to pay for this fee, once every four years for Global Entry and once every four-and-a-half years for TSA Pre✓.
 Global Entry includes TSA Pre✓, but the two services differ in some ways.

-Cardholders get complimentary SPG Gold status without needing to meet any stay requirements.
+Cardholders get complimentary Marriott Bonvoy Gold status without needing to meet any stay requirements.
 You must manually enroll to activate this benefit.

-SPG Gold status includes enhanced benefits at SPG properties, like:
+Marriott Bonvoy Gold status includes enhanced benefits at Marriott Bonvoy properties, like: